Johnchauyu/NatasOverTheWire-writeup/README.md

 ## File Structure
 Here is the basic structure of the write-up: <br>
-All the walkthrough are stored in an unique markdown file and the Screenshots folder hold all the screen capture during walkthrough. <br>
+All the walkthrough are stored in an unique markdown file and the Screenshots folder hold all the screen capture during walkthrough.
+You may view the walkthrough of a certain level in the corresponding Markdown file.  <br>

 ├── Screenshots/ <br>
 │ └── ...        <br>